This country-specific Q&A provides an overview to merger control laws and regulations that may occur in the United Kingdom (UK).

 - Large mergers involving UK businesses that raise competition concerns would face having two, parallel, reviews by each of the EU and UK authorities, instead of the present 'one-stop-shop' review by the European Commission.

 - The exclusion of UK turnover when calculating whether the thresholds for an EUMR filing are met would push some transactions below those thresholds, and would likely mean fewer filings are required for joint ventures – including acquisitions of joint control over businesses – with activities in the UK, but not the EEA region.

 - Finally, the UK government would have greater freedom to block or impose conditions on mergers on grounds that are unrelated to competition, such as the impact on employment, or a desire to limit foreign ownership of UK businesses.
-At present, the UK government is prevented by the EU Merger Regulation from prohibiting, or imposing remedies on, mergers that are notifiable to the European Commission, except in certain limited circumstances.
+At present, the EU Merger Regulation restricts the circumstances in which the UK government can prohibit or impose remedies on mergers that are notifiable to the European Commission.
 Given the recent announcement of proposals for greater political scrutiny of acquisitions of 'critical infrastructure', it seems likely that the present government would seek to make use of this greater freedom.